zmcd343/zmcd343.github.io/README.md

 - `Library` tab with type filters, genre filters, and search
 - `Calendar` view that highlights days with entries
-- `Add` tab with:
-  - Manual entry for all media types
+- `Add` tab with manual entry for all media types
-  - Open Library search for books
 - `History` view grouped by type and month
 - Detail screen for editing progress, genres, dates, notes, and external links
 - Light, dark, or system appearance support